s233113/02456_group81/README.md

 ```

 # Other prerequesites
 You should unzip the data files before running these, and change the output paths in the commands.
 Additionally, GPU is required for running the Mamba models.
+Thus, we **highly recommend running the models from the command line in the HPC**

 # Run models
 4 baseline models have been implemented in `Pytorch` and can be trained/tested on `P12`.
 Each has a unique set of hyperparameters that can be modified, but the supervisor has gotten the best performance by running the following commands: